Madras turns 380: A nostalgic journey from old Madras to modern Chennai

 The city was believed to have been founded on August 22, 1639.
 A British-era name that brought with it a lot of old world charm and memories associated with it, Madras was rechristened Chennai by the DMK Government in 1996.

-Madras, or Chennai, is not only known for its sumptuous spicy menu, but also boasts of the sandy Marina, billed as the world's second longest beach, the multi-million rupee Tamil cinema industry whose icons include M G Ramachandran, Sivaji Ganesan, Kamal Haasan and Rajnikanth.
+Madras, or Chennai, is not only known for its sumptuous spicy menu but also boasts of the sandy Marina, billed as the world's second longest beach, the multi-million rupee Tamil cinema industry whose icons include M G Ramachandran, Sivaji Ganesan, Kamal Haasan and Rajnikanth.

 Chidambaram denied bail, moves SC: A timeline of INX Media case

-A german ship that rocked Madras
+A German ship that rocked Madras

 The city has the rather unenviable record of being bombed by a German ship, Emden, in 1917 during the first World War, that tested the then British rulers' resolve though it did not cause much damage to the city.